Chia-Network/chialisp-web/docs/ref/clvm.md

 (q . "q") => 113
 ```

-## Operators are atoms too
+## Operators are atoms too..

 When you write a program, the first argument in the list is interpreted as an operator.
 However, this operator is also stored as an unsigned int.
 This can lead to ambiguity and confusing outputs:

 `(r (q .
 (1 2 3)))` => `(a 3)`

 Since `2` is at the beginning of the list, `brun` assumes it is the operator and looks up its corresponding representation, which in this case is `a`.
 It is the correct output of the program, it is just displayed in an unexpected way.

 ## Errors